Showmax/conveiro/README.md

 Usage: conveiro COMMAND [OPTIONS] [ARGS]...

 Commands:
-  graph    Create a graph of the network architecture. nets     List available network architectures (from tensornets). render   Hallucinate an image for a layer / neuron. tensors  List available tensors in a network.
+  graph     Create a graph of the network architecture. layers    List available layers (operations) in a network. networks  List available network architectures (from tensornets). render    Hallucinate an image for a layer / neuron.
 ```

 Run `conveiro --help` or `conveiro [command-name] --help` to